I need to rant before I will borrow one hour of my life to some technocrats tomorrow – that will give it back to me in October. So the subtitle is:

 Randall’s book gives an easy-to-digest summary of some results of sleep research and chronobiology – that seem to be distinct disciplines thanks to compartmentalization in science.

-The first is covered by sleep researcher Cartwright in depth deals with the nature of sleep as such and should clarify why we need to “waste” one third of our lifetimes in this strange state of mind.
+Sleep researcher Cartwright covers the nature of sleep as such.
+She tries to clarify why we need to “waste” one third of our lifetimes in this strange state of mind.
 Biologist Roenneberg explains what triggers sleep and how our internal clocks are synchronized with external cues.
 I recommend these two books by scientist pioneers in their fields.
 I was also most impressed by Cartwright’s CV who received her PhD in 1949 and published this book in 2010.

 It is creepy and fascinating what people can do when sleepwalking, such as murdering their beloved ones without recollecting anything later.
-Both Randall and Cartwright cover exceptional cases that caused some stir in the media – summarized also in this publicly available scientific paper by Cartwright on sleepwalking violence.
+Both Randall and Cartwright cover exceptional cases that caused some stir in the media – summarized also in this publicly available scientific paper by Cartwright on sleepwalking violence (Link now broken).